 When most people think of a business structure, a corporation is likely what jumps to mind first.

-The shareholders, the more complex legal structure, and more intricate tax requirements are all characteristic of a corporation.
+Shareholders, a more complex legal structure, and more intricate tax requirements are all characteristics of a corporation.

 Who is a corporation for?

-A corporation is the most complex business structure; so, if you’re just starting out and are working either by yourself or with just a few others (like a partner or a few employees), then a corporation might not be for you.
+A corporation is the most complex business structure; so, if you’re starting a very small business and are working either by yourself or with just a few others (like a partner or a few employees), then a corporation might not be for you.

 How do you form a corporation?

-To form a corporation, you’ll have to register your business name to start.
+To form a corporation, you’ll have to have registered your business name.
 You’ll also need to file your articles of incorporation, as well as get a Federal Tax Identification number (also known as an employer identification number or EIN).

 For more detailed information on how to form a corporation, see our “further reading” at the end of this section.

-C corp, S corp, B corp—what’s the deal?
+The different types of corporations: C corp, S corp, and B corp

 While the most common type of corporation is technically known as a “C corporation,” or “C corp,” there are a few other types of corporate structures you should be aware of.